crispinprojects/speakingcalendar/README.md

 ### Adding New Event

-* Click on the new event button in the header bar or press Ctrl+n to invoke the "New Event" window
+* Click on the "New Event" button in the header bar or press Ctrl+n to invoke the "New Event" window
 * Select the event speech word (summary) using the dropdown
 * Enter the event description
 * Enter the location